jurkovicmartin/Smartwatch-Data-Analysis/README.md

 ## Machine Learning Algorithms

 ### Principal Component Analysis (PCA)
 Implementation of PCA will serve for dataset dimensionality reduction.
 The dataset will be reduced to 2 dimensions so it can be well visualized.
-The goal of this algorithm is to perform this reduction with minimum information lost.
+The main goal of this algorithm is to perform the reduction with minimum information lost.

 In this project PCA is implemented as following.